ReFirmLabs/binwalk/README.md

 ### Dependencies

-Binwalk relies on several external utilities to perform extraction.
+Binwalk relies on several external utilities to perform extraction at runtime.
 These are not required, but automated extraction of certain file types will fail if they are not installed.

-To install *all* required dependencies, run the included `dependencies/ubuntu.sh` script.
+To install *all* build and runtime dependencies, run the included `dependencies/ubuntu.sh` script.

 To install *only* the build dependencies: